Azure-Samples/azure-ai-vision-sdk/samples/web/nextjs/README.md

 2. Run through the steps in [SetupEnvironment.md](./SetupEnvironment.md) to install the npm package.
 3. Copy `faceanalyzer-assets/` folder from `node_modules/azure-ai-vision-faceanalyzer` to `public/`.
 4. Update the variables in `.env.local` with your own face-api key and endpoint.
 5. Run the app with `npm run dev`.
 On the first run, the development server may take a few minutes to initialize.
-See `package.json` for framework-specific commands.
+See `package.json` for other framework-specific commands.

 Note: the [`samples/javascript`](../../javascript/) contains a fully featured vanilla-javascript sample